-We believe in ingniting children's curiousity; investigating, experimenting and researching to find out all about the world around them.'
+We believe that science should ignite children's curiosity to find out about the world around them.'

 The aim of science teaching at Queensbridge Primary School is to ignite children’s curiosity about natural phenomena and give children the necessary skills to explore the world around them.

 Children will discover how useful science has been in the past at improving our society and about the increasing importance of science as we face global challenges, such as access to water and climate change.
 By celebrating a diverse range of scientists throughout their time at Queensbridge, we hope to raise children’s science capital and inspire children’s interest in a range of valuable careers related to STEM.